Joan Miro’s Self Portrait I Research Paper

 Historical Context and Analysis of the Style

 As per historical and artistic context, this self-portrait was painted using the artistic styles of cubinism, fauvism as well as that of Paul Cezanne.
-Under cubinism, radically fragmented objects were utilized, as opposed to the copying of texture, space, color and form.
+Under cubinism, radically fragmented objects were utilized, as opposed to the copying of texture, space, color, and form.

-In this case, it goes beyond the traditional techniques of chiaroscuro, foreshortening, modeling and perspective to incorporate picture place surface of a flat and two-dimensional nature7.
+In this case, it goes beyond the traditional techniques of chiaroscuro, foreshortening, modeling and perspective to incorporate picture place surface of a flat and two-dimensional nature.
 As such, synthetic cubinism as utilized by Miro in the painting encompasses emphasizing on forms’ synthesis or combination, which enlarges and makes the flat fragmented two-dimensional images more decorative.

 This is done by emphasizing on the strength of color.
 Fauvism encompasses the utilization of color to symbolize specific themes.
 Cezanne represented the impressionist artistic style.
-Under this style, thick paint implications, distinctive brush strokes, real-life-subject matter and vivid colors were utilized in art.
+Under this style, thick paint implications, distinctive brush strokes, real-life-subject matter, and vivid colors were utilized in art.

 Formal Analysis

 The various lines utilized also aid in leading the audience’s eye from his predominant eyes to his coat and the other features of the portrait.
 In terms of shape, lines are utilized to form the circular form of his head.
 His body also reflects a two-dimension shape.
-In terms of form, his part of the body painted in the portrait reflects a two-dimension shape in terms of depth, length and width that cannot be viewed from all angles.
+In terms of form, his part of the body painted in the portrait reflects a two-dimension shape in terms of depth, length, and width that cannot be viewed from all angles.

 In terms of space, Miro’s figure encompasses the positive space while the green and yellow background reflects the negative space.
 The reduced negative space accords the audience with the chance to concentrate on the pronounced positive space.

 In terms of value, the portraits background is light as compared to the central figure in the portrait; this contrast aids the audience to differentiate between the background and the Painting’s central figure.
-In terms of texture, the face is smooth, while the coat is hard and rough9.
+In terms of texture, the face is smooth, while the coat is hard and rough.

 Color is liberally utilized in the painting.
-The painting’s main focus includes the green and yellow color of the portraits background and suit coat’s brushwork which is done in an intense dark brown color to symbolize radicalism.
+The painting’s main focus includes the green and yellow color of the portrait’s background and suit coat’s brushwork which is done in an intense dark brown color to symbolize radicalism.

-This portrait is balanced because the textures, form, shapes and colors have been harmoniously combined.
+This portrait is balanced because the textures, form, shapes, and colors have been harmoniously combined.
 Contrast is created through the positive and negative space as well as colors utilized in the portrait.

 The varying lines, color and space are used to enhance movement between the background and the central figure in the portrait.
-In creating emphasis, Miro contrasts the color, texture and shape in the portrait.
+In creating emphasis, Miro contrasts the color, texture, and shape in the portrait.
 Proportion is essentially created by the harmonious combination of sizes.
 Unity is created through the harmonious combination of the principles of art in the portrait.

 Conclusion

-The 1917 self portrait by Joan Miro can be classified as a self portrait.
-Miro utilizes the portrait to bring out his nature as a subject as well as painter, his political and artistic radicalism and the utilization of various artistic styles in the production of a unique personal artistic style.
+The 1917 self-portrait by Joan Miro can be classified as a self-portrait.
+Miro utilizes the portrait to bring out his nature as a subject as well as painter, his political and artistic radicalism, and the utilization of various artistic styles in the production of a unique personal artistic style.

 In terms of work content and subject matter, the work content is reflected by Joan Miro, while the subject matter encompasses political and artistic radicalism.
-The historical context of the work encompasses Cubinism, impressionism and Fauvism.
+The historical context of the work encompasses Cubinism, impressionism, and Fauvism.

-In terms of formal analysis the work can be analyzed using the various elements and principles of art.
-In conclusion its contribution to the history of art encompasses an affirmation that various artistic styles can be combined to for a distinctive artistic style.
+In terms of formal analysis, the work can be analyzed using the various elements and principles of art.
+In conclusion, its contribution to the history of art encompasses an affirmation that various artistic styles can be combined to for a distinctive artistic style.

 Works Cited